KayChansiri/Demo_logistic_regression_ML/README.md

 We first started with applying a sigmoid function to a typical linear regression so that our output values represent reality by being bounded between 0 and 1.
 As it's challenging to interpret how a one-unit increase in XX would result in how many units increase in YY for a nonlinear function (i.e., the sigmoid function), we convert the function to logit or log odds, which is a linear function.

-Nonetheless, trying to understand how a one-unit increase in XX would result in how many logit increases in YY is still challenging for us humans, so we convert the logit to odds ratios.
+Nonetheless, trying to understand how a one-unit increase in *X* would result in how many logit increases in *Y* is still challenging for us humans, so we convert the logit to odds ratios.

 The process can be mathematically reverted as well to get the probabilities from odds ratios.